 If you were hurt while working in a maritime setting, you may sue your employer directly for your losses.
 While filing a lawsuit may seem intimidating, a Lafayette maritime injury lawyer with our firm can provide assistance.

 In addition to gathering evidence, your personal injury attorney could help prepare a claim, file a lawsuit, and present your case in court if necessary.
 We can speak with you further about your claim during a free consultation.

 Should You File Your Claim Under the Jones Act?

-Maritime workers are one of the few classes of employees that are not protected under traditional workers’ compensation laws.
-Instead of requesting compensation through a workers’ insurance policy, maritime workers may file a civil lawsuit directly against an employer.
+Maritime workers are one of the few classes of employees that is not generally protected under traditional workers’ compensation laws.
+Instead of requesting compensation through a workers’ compensation insurance policy, maritime workers may file a civil lawsuit directly against their employer.

 Individuals may be asked to demonstrate their service on a vessel to file a lawsuit under the Jones Act.
-A Lafayette maritime injury attorney could help workers confirm their employment, so they may proceed with a potential lawsuit or pursue compensation.
+A Lafayette maritime injury attorney from Laborde Earles Injury Lawyers can help workers confirm their employment, so they may proceed with a potential lawsuit or pursue compensation.

 We Can Review Your Case and Determine How Much Compensation You May Be Entitled to

 Depending on their positions, maritime workers could be exposed to various hazards, including heavy machinery, moving objects, or slick surfaces.
 As a result, workplace injuries are unfortunately common.
 Even if your actions contributed to your injury, it could still be compensable.